microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Step script](./Media/StepScript.png)

-1. While still in the **FactInternetSales** query, we'll select the **fx** icon to the left of the formula bar to insert a new step into the query.
+1. While still in the **FactOnlineSales** query, we'll select the **fx** icon to the left of the formula bar to insert a new step into the query.

     ![Insert step](./Media/InsertStep.png)